cellml/libcellml/docs/tutorials/tutorial8/outline8.rst

 By the end of this tutorial you will be able to:

-- create complicated encapsulation structures to allow interdependency between modelling components,
+- Create complicated encapsulation structures to allow interdependency between modelling components,
 - design and create files which allow easy reuse of components,
 - appreciate the consistency needed throughout the imports to avoid renaming